Become a Practitioner

 Goals set (and why)

-Any difficulties and how you overcame these
+Any difficulties and how you overcame these, including reflecting on

 A summary of the training plan set